-This chapter is based on Section N1(ii) from the 2017 CICM Primary Syllabus, where the college expects trainees to be able to "describe the physiology and anatomy of the hepatic and portal blood flow and the biliary tract".
-That hepatic blood flow is important is something very clearly established by its constant appearance in the CICM First Part written exam, and entire chapters of the cardiovascular system section are specifically dedicated to the discussion of hepatic blood flow and the portal circulation.
-It is less clear that the biliary tree is of any importance to the CICM examiners, as only one bile-related question has ever appeared in the past papers (Question 5 from the second paper of 2016), and the model answer spent no more than two lines on the subject of the ducts.
+This chapter extends into nowhere out of Section N1(iv) from the 2023 CICM Primary Syllabus, where the college expects trainees to be able to "describe the physiology of bile."
+That the physiology of bile and the anatomy of the biliary tree are somehow connected is not much of a stretch; but on the other hand it is less clear that the biliary tree is of any importance to the CICM examiners, as only one bile-related question has ever appeared in the past papers (Question 5 from the second paper of 2016), and the model answer spent no more than two lines on the subject of the ducts.
 Still, there is always the possibility that something sadistic like "describe the functional anatomy of the biliary tree" may one day be inflicted on the candidates.

 In preparation for this nightmare:

 - Branching tree of ~ 10 ramifications classified according to their diameter

 - Some branches capable of peristalsis, eg. biliary canaliculi and gallbladder